 ‘Goncharova, Natalia (1881-1962)’ [variant access point from the same source]

-F52 Name Use Activity
+F52 Name Use Activity [ related to LRM-R14 Agent assigned Nomen]

-Subclass of: E13 Attribute Assignment
+Subclass of: E13 Attribute Assignment [PLB: I'm wondering if we were right to declare F52 as a subclass of E13 Attribute Assignment, To be discussed!
+As the nomen is not an attribute.
+The Assignment happens once, using the assigned attribute is continuous.
+The LRM-R14 assignment is the beginning of the time period for the name use activity]

 Scope note: This class comprises periods of continuous use of a specific instance of E41 Appellation for a particular instance of E1 CRM Entity by an E39 Actor.
 It includes in particular the use of the name by its carrier.
 Characteristically, actors performing an activity may choose a particular appellation for themselves in the context of this activity.
 Such cases should be modelled by additionally classifying these activities as instances of F52 Name Use Activity.